How much does university cost?

 Every year, thousands of students take part in our National Student Money Survey.
 As part of the survey, we ask students to tell us how much they spend each month.
 From this, we're able to give you a breakdown of how much you're likely to spend each month at uni.

 The graph below gives an overview of the average UK student's spending habits each month.
-As you can see, rent is by far the biggest cost (£439), accounting for around two-fifths of the £1,078 monthly spend.
-Food (including takeaways and groceries) is the second biggest expense, totalling around £199 a month all in.
+As you can see, rent is by far the biggest cost (£540), accounting for nearly half of the £1,104 monthly spend.
+Food (including takeaways, eating out and groceries) is the second biggest expense, totalling around £192 a month all in.

 There are also some 'hidden' costs that fall under the categories below.
 Whether it's paying to rent your graduation gown or stumping up the fee to join a society, things can add up.